Soulforce: Equality Ride

+Give Back IX

+The Soulforce Give Back IX was a campaign focused on promoting fairness, inclusion, and solidarity in the context of gender justice and sports.
+The campaign originated from concerns expressed by LGBTQIA+ staff and students at conservative Christian institutions, who believed that addressing high-profile areas like athletics and related financial investments was essential to achieve meaningful change.
+The campaign’s title references Title IX, a U.S. federal law enacted to protect women and LGBTQIA+ individuals from discrimination in educational institutions.
+Title IX has historically faced controversy, particularly from conservative Christian colleges and universities, some of which have used religious exemptions to avoid compliance.
+While Title IX addresses a wide range of issues, it is most commonly associated with sports, particularly due to the public debates surrounding gender equality in funding for men’s and women’s athletics.

-Right to Serve Campaign
+Right to Serve

-In 2006 Soulforce organized the Right to Serve Campaign, the first nationally organized youth effort to bring attention to the "don't ask, don't tell" policy of the United States Armed Forces.
+In 2006.
+Soulforce organized the Right to Serve Campaign, the first nationally organized youth effort to bring attention to the "don't ask, don't tell" policy of the United States Armed Forces.
 Youth in 30 cities across the country were recruited to organize events in which openly lesbian, gay and bisexual youth attempted to enlist in the United States Armed Forces while stating their sexual orientation.
 Headed by Jacob Reitan and Haven Herrin, it took place in 30 cities from late summer and fall of 2006.

 In May, in Roseville, a suburb of Minneapolis, two men and a woman tried to enlist in the Minnesota National Guard.
 One application was rejected immediately and the others put on hold.
 On August 30, in Madison, Wisconsin, an Army recruiter turned away three men, one a college graduate and the others college students.
 One of them said: "We're not here as a publicity stunt.
 I want to serve alongside my fellow Americans.
 That's why we're here."
 Two men turned away by recruiters in Chicago on September 12, 2006, returned the next day and staged a sit-in.
 A University of Maryland sophomore was turned away when she tried to enlist on September 26.
 Other events, some including arrests, occurred in New York; Austin, Texas; and Greensboro, North Carolina.
 In New York City, the recruitment center was closed, but the Right to Serve protesters staged a seven-hour sit-in.